-Solider welcomes Afghan translator to US with bear hug
+Soldier welcomes Afghan translator to US with bear hug

-SAN FRANCISCO (AP) — A soldier has welcomed to the United States his Afghan interpreter after buying him a plane ticket to ensure he would get in quickly to the United States amid concerns the Trump administration may expand its travel ban to Afghanistan.
+SAN FRANCISCO (AP) — A soldier welcomed his Afghan interpreter to the United States after buying him a plane ticket to ensure he would get in quickly amid concerns the Trump administration may expand its travel ban to Afghanistan.

 Army Capt.
 Matthew Ball yelled out “Qismat!” as he ran and hugged Qismat Amin at the San Francisco airport Wednesday.